hysinh/Memory-game/README.md

   - GitHub Codespaces - was used as the IDE to develop and test the code for this website
   - Git - provided the version control
   - Adobe Photoshop 2024 - used to create wireframes and edit all the images
+  - Wacom One: creative pen display and pen tablet
+  - Google Docs - used for notes and documentation
   - Google Fonts - imported fonts from this website
   - Google Developer Tools - used to debug website and test for responsiveness
   - Google Lighthouse - used to audit the performance and quality of the website